wprender/cloudbreak-docs/docs/aws/iamrole.md

 ## IAM role setup

+> If you want to use your Aws Access Key and your Secret Access Key to authenticate to Amazon then please use the `Key based authentication` and you do not need to setup an IAM Role.

 Cloudbreak works by connecting your AWS account through so called *Credentials*, and then uses these credentials to create resources on your behalf.